 There is a common question among Chief Executive Officers.
 How do I stay relevant in a changing market?
 Many industries are experiencing significant shifts.
 Disruptive technologies take root, or markets are saturated.
 The reasons are many.
 As CEO, your task is to stay relevant amid these changes.
-To understand the playing field completely, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to pages 264 – 268 of the PDF to review the markets phase.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.

 It is no longer a one-time event to define your position in the market.
 Long dead is the five year plan based on a traditional mission statement.
 Sticking to an unchanged strategic position is nothing less than a controlled nose dive.